-- d.
-God Honoring Relationships: ability to engage people in relationships which admonish and edify all parties for the glory of God - 3.
-DOING In their course of study students will develop the skills needed for living and working in the world.
+DOING - In their course of study students will develop the skills needed for living and working in the world.
 This will necessitate strong communication skills and an ability to work with others in a variety of situations.
-Students will also develop their own life skills. - a.
-Communication Skills: the ability to communicate effectively in oral, written, and culturally relevant forms - b.
-Work with Others: the ability to accomplish tasks and assignments as part of a larger effort than one's self - c.
-Life Skills: the ability to manage one's personal life as a steward of God's gift - 4.
-SERVING Students will develop a heart of compassion and concern for others demonstrated through service to church and society. - a.
-Concern for Others: understanding that God has created all people in his image and values them - b.
-Service of Others: giving of one's time, talents and energy for the betterment of others in the church and in society
+Students will also develop their own life skills.

+- D.1 Communication Skills: the ability to communicate effectively in oral, written, and culturally relevant forms - D.2 Work with Others: the ability to accomplish tasks and assignments as part of a larger effort than one's self - D.3 Life Skills: the ability to manage one's personal life as a steward of God's gift

+SERVING - Students will develop a heart of compassion and concern for others demonstrated through service to church and society.

+S.1 Concern for Others: understanding that God has created all people in his image and values them

+- S.2 Service of Others: giving of one's time, talents and energy for the betterment of others in the church and in society - S.3 Cultural Intelligence: compare and contrast cultures, articulate strategies for cross-cultural interactions, and demonstrate effective cross-cultural motivation and behaviors - S.4: Leadership: articulate a biblical perspective of leadership principles and demonstrate leadership skills in work and ministry

-GRADUATING GODLY INDIVIDUALS PREPARED TO SERVE CHRIST IN CHURCH AND SOCIETY KNOWING BEING DOING SERVING Increasing Knowledge of God's Word Applying the Word of God to life Communication Skills Concern for Others ficiencies & Capacities Understanding of Humanity Christian Worldview Work with Others Service of Others Critical and Creative Thinking Ethical Behavior Life Skills Knowledge Acquisition Proper Relationships
+KNOWING BEING DOING SERVING K1 - Increase Knowledge Of God's Word B1 - Applying the Word of God to Life D1 - Communication Skills S1 - Concern for Others K2 - Understand Humanity B2 - Christian Worldview D2 - Working With Others S2 - Serving Others K3 - Critical and Creative Thinking B3 - Ethical Behavior D3 - Life Skills S3 - Cultural Intelligence K4 - Knowledge Acquisition B-4 - Proper Relationships S4 - Leadership